Lasso of Truth: Post-Crisis

 During her tenure as writer for Wonder Woman, Gail Simone has further explored the nature of the Lasso of Truth, describing it as "a deadly weapon, that not only binds you, and follows its mistress' commands, the damned thing can see into your soul".

 This lasso is not to be confused with the lasso of the current Wonder Girl, Cassie Sandsmark.
 This lasso, given to her by Ares, has the power to shock a target with Zeus' lightning if Cassandra ropes her target.
 Donna Troy also wields a mystical lasso of her own called the Lasso of Persuasion, which has the ability to persuade anyone within its confines to do Donna's bidding if her willpower is greater than theirs.

 Similarly, the character Bizarra also has a magic lasso, the difference being that her lasso forces one to tell lies.

 Despite Wonder Woman's lasso being mystical in origin, in Bruce Wayne: The Road Home, Batman apparently has reverse-engineered the Amazo technology, which aids duplicating the lasso's capabilities artificially.
 During Endgame, when the Joker uses a toxin to turn the Justice League against Batman, Batman is able to immobilise Diana using the 'bind of veils', essentially a Lasso of Lies that was woven by Hephaestus after he created the original Lasso by inverting the original weave.
 Allegedly created using the wool from the sheep used by Odysseus and his men to escape the blind cyclops, it took Batman two years to acquire on the supernatural black market, incorporating it into a suit of armor specifically designed to stand up to the Justice League, with the bind of veils trapping Diana in an illusion where she has killed Batman.

 In the Elseworlds tale Superman: Red Son, Wonder Woman was subdued and restrained in her own lasso by the Soviet terrorist incarnation of Batman.
 In order to free herself and rescue Superman from Lex Luthor's deadly red sun lamps, Wonder Woman snapped the cords of her "indestructible" lasso.
 The shock of the incident appeared to age Diana, leaving her grey-haired, frail, and unable to speak.

+In the series Absolute Wonder Woman, set in the alternate Alpha-World, Diana has three magic lassos, made and enchanted by her adoptive mother Circe.
+These lassos have very different attributes and functions than the mainline counterpart: the first, named "Nemesis", is a red lasso that burns its target in proportion to their sins.
+The second, "Θυσία" or "Sacrifice", is green, and transforms the mind and body of its target, such as when Diana used it on herself to transform into Medusa.
+The third, named "Troika", is a blue lasso that forces the person it is used on to face the moment of greatest guilt and fear in their life but renders both the target and Diana catatonic.